MattSegal/cams-war-links/README.md

 	- change order
 * Detect gifs / images and optionally show them
 * Add user accounts and logins
+	- Only authorised users can edit/delete links (optional?)

 ### To Do - Improvements
+* Move the add link button to the top
 * Make the MYSQL db easier to deploy
 * Add automatic db backups
 * Add selenium regression tests